 The Week That Was...

-back from shorter doping bans and have gone on to become icons of the sport and celebrated geniuses.
+In the past, riders have come back from shorter doping bans and have gone on to become icons of the sport and celebrated geniuses.
 With Millar?s ban almost over and his return to the sport now immanent, how do you think he will be received?
 Should he or other riders caught doping be allowed to return to the sport?
-Send your thoughts to me at email@example.com and post them at http://forums.roadcycling.com/.
+Send your thoughts to me at firstname.lastname@example.org and post them at http://forums.roadcycling.com/.

 In an early show of strength, Team CSC narrowly missed out on the opportunity to open their 2006 account at the GP Doha.